Mackenzie Weygandt Mathis: Career and research

 In 2017, Mathis started her lab at the Rowland Institute at Harvard University with a goal of reverse engineering neural circuits that drive adaptive motor behavior.
-Through large-scale neural recordings and building novel robotic and machine learning tools, the Mathis Lab probes neural circuits and analyzes behavioral outputs to better understand how brain function relates to behavior.
+Through large-scale neural recordings and building novel robotic and machine learning tools, the M-Lab of Adaptive Intelligence probes neural circuits and analyzes behavioral outputs to better understand how brain function relates to behavior.
 In her early faculty work at Harvard, Mathis focused on pioneering deep learning tools for behavioral analysis.

-Together with Alexander Mathis, Mathis developed DeepLabCut, a deep learning tool to track animal posture over time.
+Her lab developed DeepLabCut, a deep learning tool to track animal posture over time.
 This tool relies on transfer learning to optimize an ImageNet-pretrained foundation model and the feature detectors from DeeperCut, to fine-tune on a desired new dataset after sufficient training.
 Now the package includes many more networks, including their own DLCRNet with pose tracking and re-identification of animals.
 Mathis has shown the versatility of this tool on many diverse datasets highlighting the robust design and potential for wide use in fields even beyond neuroscience.

-Mathis also developed the software and patent-pending algorithm CEBRA.
+Mathis also developed the software and patented algorithm CEBRA.
 CEBRA is a machine-learning method that can be used to compress time series in a way that reveals otherwise hidden structures in the variability of the data.
 It excels at processing behavioural and neural data recorded simultaneously, and it can decode activity from the visual cortex of the mouse brain to reconstruct a viewed video.
 This method has been used on a diversity of species, including humans for high-performance brain–machine interfaces.